chatox/networks-science-course/practicum/ps04_networks_from_text.md

                 co_mentions[key] = 1
 ```

-Second, you need to write this to a file `EstamosPorTi-CoMentions.csv` using the CSV writer, as we did before; this is the relevant code snippet:
+Second, you need to write this to a file `EstamosPorTi-co-mentions.csv` using the CSV writer, as we did before; this is the relevant code snippet:

 ```python
 for key in co_mentions: